Safety over EtherCAT Drive Profile

 - Part 3, ETG.6100.3, specifies the mapping of the generic Safety Drive Profile to the Safety over EtherCAT technology.

-You may not copy, distribute or “mirror” the file or printed version of the documents, or any part of it, without permission in writing from the ETG (EtherCAT Technology Group).
+You may not copy, distribute or “mirror” the files or printed versions of the documents, or any part of it, without permission in writing from the ETG (EtherCAT Technology Group).